Yellow-bellied glider (northern subspecies)

 Family: Petauridae (striped possum and wrist-winged gliders)

 Conservation status: This Wet Tropics population of the yellow-bellied glider is an unnamed subspecies and is listed as Vulnerable in Queensland (Nature Conservation Act 1992) and nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a critical priority for conservation under the department’s Back on Track species prioritisation framework.

 The yellow-bellied glider is a medium sized gliding marsupial.
 Its head and body length is around 300mm with the fluffy tail 450mm in length.
 Males are slightly larger than females with males weighing 470–725g and females weighing 435–660g.
 This Wet Tropics population is smaller and lighter in weight than the more widespread southeast populations; males 470–567g and females 420–520g.